Not Waterloo but Peterloo!

 The magistrates of the day became alarmed and ordered the arrest of the principal speakers.

 As the Yeomanry attempted to obey the order, they were surrounded by the horde of people and the Hussars were sent in to help them.
-In the general panic which followed, eleven people were killed and about five hundred injured.
+In the general panic which followed, fifteen people were killed and about five hundred injured.

 Manchester Yeomanry charge at Peterloo